 Calcium is the most dominant cation in the soil and should occupy 60-70% (PAL soil test) of the negatively charged sites of soil particles.
 The closer the base saturation percentages are to their ideal the harder the magnesium ion will hold onto the colloid.

-Note: crops can still perform when calcium is more or less than ideal, but it is the quality and disease resistance that is compromised, along with soil structure, humus content, soil life, organic matter decay and subsequent nutrient release, and nitrogen-fixing microbes.
+Note: crops can still perform when calcium is more or less than ideal, but it is the quality and disease resistance that is compromised, along with soil structure, humus content, soil life, organic matter decay, subsequent nutrient release, and nitrogen-fixing microbes.

-Calcium flocculates while magnesium disperses – so a balance is needed to get good pore space.
+Calcium flocculates soil particles while magnesium disperses – so a balance is needed to get good pore space.
 Pore space provides oxygen and water for plant roots and microbes to thrive in.